TheArturthur/CoppermindScraper/Cosmere/Herdaz.md

 *penhito* - an insult
 *velo* - unknown meaning, used by Lopen to refer to [[Talik\|Talik]]
 ### Diaspora
+  Map of the known Herdazian diaspora around Roshar
 >“* Gon, I haven't been to Herdaz since I was a baby.
 There are as many Herdazians in Alethkar and Jah Keved these days as there are in our homeland.*”
 \- Lopen[12]